-Fig. 9 provides an example of the "observation minus forecast" (O-F) and the model forcing ("analysis minus forcast", A-F) for TROPOMI data of 1 April 2018.
-The difference between the two panels of Fig. 9 illustrates the effect of the assimilation: considerable O-F differences, resulting mostly from (anthropogenic) tropospheric NO2 sources, have only a minor influence on the analysis.
+Fig. 8 provides an example of the "observation minus forecast" (O-F) and the model forcing ("analysis minus forcast", A-F) for TROPOMI data of 1 April 2018.
+The difference between the two panels of Fig. 8 illustrates the effect of the assimilation: considerable O-F differences, resulting mostly from (anthropogenic) tropospheric NO2 sources, have only a minor influence on the analysis.
 On the other hand, synoptic-scale structures in O-F persist in the A-F differences.
-That the A-F differences are much smaller (generally less than $\pm 0.15 \times 10^{15}$ molec/cm2) than the O-F differences (up to $\pm 1.0 \times 10^{15}$ molec/cm2) demonstrates that most tropospheric contributions are effectively discounted by the assimilation procedure.
+That the A-F differences are much smaller (generally less than $\pm 0.15 \times 10^{15}$ molec/cm2) than the O-F differences (up to $\pm 1.0 \times 10^{15}$ molec/cm2) demonstrates that most tropospheric contributions are effectively ignored by the assimilation procedure.
+These results indicate that the TROPOMI stratospheric column is accurate to about $\pm 0.2 \times 10^{15}$ molec/cm2, which is crucial for accurate tropospheric background columns.
+A similar or better accuracy for the stratospheric column is also required for S5.

-Once the slant columns have been assimilated, the integral from the layer above the tropopause to the upper TM5 layer provides the stratospheric slant column that can be isolated from the total slant column, giving the tropospheric slant column (cf. Sect.
+Once the slant columns have been assimilated, the integral from the layer above the tropopause to the upper TM5 layer provides the stratospheric slant column that is removed from the total slant column, giving the tropospheric slant column (cf. Sect.
 6.7.2):

-$$N{\rm s}^{\rm trop} = N{\rm s} - N{\rm s}^{\rm strat} \tag{17}$$
+$$N{\rm S}^{\rm trop} = N{\rm S} - N{\rm S}^{\rm strat} \tag{17}$$

-A CTM is considered to be the best source of information for a priori NO2 vertical profiles.
-For the S5 retrievals we need high spatial resolution operational model fields, and CAMS is the logical candidate.
+A forecasting system describing atmospheric chemistry as well as atmospheric dynamics is considered to be the best source of information for the a-priori NO_2 vertical profiles.
+Significant synoptic-scale variability occurs in the stratospheric column as well as in the tropospheric boundary layer, and can be described with models that accurately describe the dynamics of the atmosphere.
+For the S5 retrievals we require global operational model fields with a spatial resolution as high and as accurate as possible, and CAMS is the logical candidate.
 At the moment the resolution of the global forecasts is about 40 km.